konmik/Phlux/README.md

 ##### More pros

+Android has troubles with background task continuation, so the architecture must be ready for stress conditions
+(wiping out background tasks and static variables is one of such conditions).
+Phlux handles background tasks and it does it even better than any MVP/C implementation.
+Forget about memory leaks, lost data and simultaneously running requests.

-So I decided to implement a simplified version of Flux that is more Android-friendly and allows to call `view.update(viewState)` at the end of all.
+Phlux is more Android-friendly and allows to call `view.update(viewState)` at the end of all.

 `update` Looks like a ViewHolder's method, isn't it?